Jwiggiff/Jwiggiff/README.md

 # Hi there 👋 ![visitors](https://visitor-badge.glitch.me/badge?page_id=Jwiggiff)
-My name is Josh Friedman and I am a Software Developer from Toronto!
+My name is Josh Friedman and I am a Computer Engineering student from Toronto!
+Currently in my third year at Queen's University, I love creating innovative solutions to common problems and making fun projects on the side.
 You can check out some of my current and past projects below.

 ## &#129504; What do I know?
 ~~nothing~~